Hodge-Decomposition of Functional Brain Networks: Validations

+We conducted extensive validation using simulated networks with known ground truth \cite{das.2023,evans2000peacock,lee2012persistent}.
+A network is considered {\em strongly connected} if most edge weights are high.
+To generate such networks, we use complete graphs with edge weights sampled from skewed Beta distributions.
+The Beta distribution \( \mathrm{Beta}(\alpha^*, \beta^*) \), defined on \([0, 1]\), allows control over connectivity strength through shape parameters \( \alpha^* \) and \( \beta^* \).
+This yields networks with a wide range of topological features while ensuring completeness due to the absence of zero edge weights.

-Once we generate the random network, we perform the Hodge decomposition to obtain the non-loop (gradient) and loop (curl) components.
-These components are assessed individually to quantify their topological characteristics.
-We treat the gradient component as non-loop flow and the sum of curl and harmonic flow together as loop flow.
-The harmonic component is zero for a complete graph and hence the loop component is simply the curl.
-The statistical inferences are performed using the permutation test with 100000 permutations.
-The simulations are independently repeated for 10 times and the average p-values are reported.
+For each generated network, we perform Hodge decomposition to separate the non-loop (gradient) and loop (curl) components.
+Since complete graph has no boundary, the harmonic flow vanishes.
+The loop flow reduces to the curl component.
+We then evaluate the topological structure of each component independently.
+Statistical inference is carried out via permutation testing with 100{,}000 permutations.
+Each simulation setting is repeated 10 times, and the average \( p \)-values are reported.